 Here are some things you can do to work on your personal development while abroad:

-As you volunteer and explore abroad, you’ll come across new people and places that challenge and expand your ideas and beliefs.
-This is not a bad thing at all, in fact, this experience can put you ahead of the rest of the pack when applying to university.
+As you volunteer and travel abroad, you’ll come across new people and places that challenge and expand your ideas and beliefs.
+This is not a bad thing at all.
+In fact, this experience can put you ahead of the rest of the pack when applying to university.

 So, a volunteer experience abroad counts in your favour when applying for university, but what about when it comes to landing a job?

-A World of Experience is a report released by the British Council that discusses the benefits of international experience.
+A World of Experience is a report, released by the British Council, which discusses the benefits of international experience.
 It states that people with international experience are more flexible and adaptable in the workplace.

-Experience abroad is often associated with things like having confidence in a foreign language, an understanding of a different society, and having innovative ideas.
-This is because an experience abroad helps you fine-tune your ability to collaborate and problem-solve.
+Experience abroad is often associated with self-development, like building confidence when communicating with people who speak a different language, and finding an understanding of how to interact with others throughout society.
+An experience abroad can also help you fine-tune your ability to collaborate and problem-solve.

-While you are volunteering, you’ll also have ample opportunity to network with the volunteer organisation’s staff members, as well as other international volunteers and local people.
+While you’re volunteering, you’ll also have ample opportunity to network with the volunteer organisation’s staff members, as well as other international volunteers and local people.
 Try to interact with as many people as possible, because your networking efforts can help you build contacts to land your future dream job.

 By volunteering abroad you’ll end up with a university application that stands out from the crowd, and be able to build on your future career in a meaningful way.